 This paper is organised as follows.
 Section 2 describes the specifics of the Mifare Classic in sufficient detail to understand the countermeasures we propose.
 Section 3 describes our countermeasure against state restoration attacks.
-Section 4 discusses what it takes to create a functional clone, and our countermeasure against cloning.
+Section 4 discusses in general terms what it takes to create a functional clone.
 By that time, the reader will have read about a large number of keys and master keys required to make everything work.
 In Section 5, a summary is given of all the possible key that may be involved in our countermeasures.
 We end with some concluding remarks and acknowledgements.